helidon-io/helidon/messaging/README.md

 ### 7. Map transport messages and enforce limits

+- Treat `headers()` as the portable, wire-eligible data plane. `localMetadata()` belongs only to the in-process message
+  envelope: it may be retained when the runtime derives another local envelope, but a connector must never generically map or serialize it.
+Publishing a local metadata value requires an explicit application decision to redact, bound, and promote it to a portable header.
 - Convert each incoming transport record to an immutable `Message<T>` and copy portable headers into globally ordered `MessageHeader` entries.
 Preserve duplicate names, exact spelling, typed values, and immutable binary snapshots when the transport exposes them.